xStarbound/xStarbound/doc/lua/actormovementcontroller.md

 > **Only available on xStarbound v4.1.1+ and OpenStarbound v0.1.15+.
 On stock Starbound and StarExtensions, this callback is only available to non-actor movement controllers.**

 Applies the given parameters to the movement controller.
 The provided parameters are merged into the current movement parameters.
+Note that this only modifies parameters used by both actor and non-actor movement controllers; actor-specific parameters remain unmodified.

 ---